CivicDataLab/civicdatalab.github.io/content/team/varun/index.md

 text: light
 ---

-Varun is a Backend developer at CDL.
+Varun is a Backend Engineer at CDL.
 His areas of interest include Machine Learning, Artificial Intelligence, and Python.

 While weekdays are for work, weekends are for bike rides and watching F1 races.
-Huge fan of Ferrari.
+He is a huge fan of Ferrari.